studywysc/studywysc.github.io/docs/_docs/discord/data.md

 ### Sapling and above users

-All Sapling and above users are free to engage in data collection (including surveys) within reasonable limits.
+All Sapling and above users are free to engage in data collection (including surveys) within reason.

 Other types of data collection may require special arrangements with Wysc Staff, who are reachable in #support.